 In fact, said O’Neal, “a lack of arguing indicates a lack of truthfulness and emotional intimacy.”
 When couples don’t argue, they make all kinds of emotional compromises — everything from how they communicate to how they approach time with their extended families, she said.

-All these kill trusts brings argument and contempt amount couples.
+All these kill trusts bring argument and contempt amount couples.

-Happy couple do argue also the difference is they don’t explode like others or use argument as a weapon of power in the relationship, rather, they find ways to easily forgive, settle the differences and move on.
+The happy couple does argue also the difference is they don’t explode like others or use argument as a weapon of power in the relationship, rather, they find ways to easily forgive, settle the differences and move on.